PrimalNinja/cyborgzoscii-u/README.md

 microZOSCII is a ZOSCII-derived, Quantum Proof mechanism to bootstrap full ZOSCII.

-## UNSIGNAL Protocol
+## UNSIGNAL / microUNSIGNAL Protocol

-UNSIGNAL Protocol Specification - using ZOSCII for the ultimate Quantum Proof protection.
+UNSIGNAL and microUNSIGNAL Protocol Specifications - using ZOSCII for the ultimate Quantum Proof protection.

-## NoEyes Handshake Protocol
+## BRICS / microBRICS Protocol

-NoEyes Handshake Protocol Specification - using microZOSCII and ZOSCII for the ultimate Quantum Proof 'real' zero-trust end to end handshake.
+BRICS and microBRICS Protocol Specifications - using ZOSCII for the ultimate ultimate Quantum Proof protection.

-## superZOSCII Protocol (The Fourth Protocol)

-superZOSCII Protocol (The Fourth Protocol) is a theoretical extension to the UNSIGNAL Protocol that introduces per-packet window rotation across arbitrarily large ROMs.
-All packet indirection metadata resides within the currently paged-in 64KB window, maintaining the self-referential security model of ZOSCII.

 ## BRAINLESS Protocol